TaeYounKwon/TaeYounKwon/README.md

       <div align="left" >
          <p>🎓 CS Major who loves to write code in Python, C++ and Golang.</p>
          <p>📖 Interested in AI system and Computer Visioning!</p>
-         <p>🔥 Open source enthusiast.
-Thanks for the all open source contributors!</p>
          <p> 🏢 I used to work at DandiBio and Astrion as Web Developer.
          <p> 🏫 I'm currently studying at the MS AI SCHOOL in Seoul, South Korea.</p>
      </div>